RecProAudio

 I ended up moving the interstage and input transformers to the left of the bottom turret board and the inductor to the right side.
 I think there are 3 grounds points: One at the OT lug.
 One at the input XLR, and one at the power tranny.

 The Pultec works great and is very quiet.
 I ran several sweeps and it's perfectly flat with the eq in and set flat.
-The eq curves look pretty accurate as well in all configurations, including gain.
+The eq curves look very accurate as well in all configurations, including gain.

 All proprietary content copyright © 2004 - all rights reserved.
 Intended for individual, personal, and non-commercial use.
 No portion of this content may be copied, reproduced or published without consent.
 Contact Us